hackerb9/open-spelling-bee/README.md

 ## To do

+### Deal with too many rejected words

+Too many words are being refused.
+Example: IACLNOV:

+    avian, iconic, laconic, clinician, cilia, loci, aioli, cavil, convivial, cannoli, oilcan, voila, parry, aurora, pyro, purl, parlay, orally, aurally

+* [_] `!A` should add words to a user dictionary for later analysis.

+* [_] Use that dict to figure out what SCOWL dictionary is best.

+* [_] Give player extra points for words which are not in the generating dictionary but are valid in more recondite sources.
+  (Check user dict, more scowl, or maybe online dictd).

+* [_] Super points for a second PANGRAM; volcanic / convivial.

 ### Remove unininteresting puzzles

 Too many words with the same suffix or prefix.
 For example: `WAGINOV` in which more than half of the words ending in -ING.
-(On the other hand, there are a few -ING heavy puzzles that are fun, like `ICGNTOV`.)
+(On the other hand, there are a few -ING heavy puzzles that are fun, like `ICGNOTV`.)

 * [ ] Consider using compression to detect repetitiveness.
 If size is below a certain percentage, reject.